ew55/icd-9-icd-10-lookup-and-conversion-csv/README.md

 Author: Ethan Ward

-This readme gives a description of the process to generate icd code lookup tables and conversion table from ICD-9 to ICD-10 classification.
+This readme describes the process to generate icd code lookup tables and a conversion table from ICD-9 to ICD-10 classification.
 Despite extensive documentation regarding the icd codes, there seem to be no official tabulated versions of the codes and their categorisation, nor a particularly good resource for converting across the old system to the new one.
 I upload my versions of these tables, which I created for the sake of analysing